Belle Dingle: Failed vengeance scheme and relapse

+Coercive control and abuse

+In 2023, Emmerdale announced that Belle would be at the centre of a coercive control and abuse storyline, at the hands of husband Thomas King (James Chase).
+The story arc was long-running, lasting for over a year.
+Producer Laura Shaw wanted the storyline to be realistic in terms of its timeframe, explaining: "It's something that goes on for a long period of time and we wanted to be truthful to that.
+I think we've always had a good idea in our head of exactly where we wanted it to end.
+Obviously we've found new twists and turns as we've gone through, but we've always had a pretty clear picture in our head of how it would end."
+It saw Tom isolate Belle from her family, physically abuse her, spy on her through cameras, pretend that her dog had been killed and try to convince other villagers that Belle had stopped taking her mental health medication in efforts to make her seem insane.

+The storyline saw Emmerdale alter its format for a special episode, in which different outcomes were shown depending on the choices Belle could make in regards to her relationship with Tom.
+The episode that saw Tom's prison sentencing in court also altered the typical format for Emmerdale.
+It featured various women recalling their experiences with abusive men and breaking the fourth wall by looking directly at the camera.
+Belle was also featured in the format change, with her looking directly to the viewers following Tom's sentencing.

 Reception

 For her portrayal of Belle, Taylor-Draper earned the Spectacular Scene of the Year award at the 2006 British Soap Awards, alongside co-star Luke Tittensor for the storyline where Belle and Daz fell down a mineshaft.
 The following year, she won Best Young Actor at the Inside Soap Awards, as well as Best Young Performance at the British Soap Awards in the same year.
 Taylor-Draper then won the Best Child Performance at the British Soap Awards in 2013.
+She was longlisted for Best Actress at the 2024 Inside Soap Awards.

 Metro's Duncan Lindsay listed Belle's schizophrenia storyline in a list of top ten storylines that were devised by executive producer Kate Oates.
 He wrote that the storyline allowed the "talented" Taylor-Draper to "shine", and that "the scenes which unfolded were drama at its best".
 In December 2017, the character was shown with shorter hair and a fringe.
 Viewers of the soap took to social media to tweet about her new look, with OK! writing that her "stunning new hairstyle" and "statement fringe" had stunned viewers.